Slow websites can kill your business.

 So Why Don’t More Businesses Invest in Speed?

-Most businesses treat a slow-running business as a technical problem to be fixed as cheaply as possible.
+Most businesses treat a slow-running business as a technical problem that is addressed either by the infrastructure teams or (hope) by the Content Delivery Network.
 That can bring some improvements if the website is extremely slow, but it’s not ideal.

-You see, a slow website isn’t a technical problem — it’s a business problem with a technical solution.
+A slow website isn’t just technical problem — it’s a business problem with a technical solution.
 It’s something to be invested in that produces real, measurable results to the bottom line.
 For that reason, we also like to think of it as a business opportunity.

 Businesses that invest in their site speed are more likely to rank well (we know that because Google says so), have a reduced bounce rate, and deliver a better first impression.
 We naturally associate speed with efficiency, performance, and quality; a slow site has the opposite associations.